 3. Project Request Management

-In addition to tracking the health of active projects, senior management need visibility into the project pipeline to make effective business decisions.
-Project request management is easily delivered within SharePoint using a ‘command center’, or a central repository for new project requests.
+In addition to tracking the health of active projects, senior management needs visibility into the project pipeline to make effective business decisions.

 The intake form can be configured to match your local requirements and ensure users submit critical information to accelerate the process.

 Visibility is key to successful project management.
 Using SharePoint for project management can immediately enable visibility and control of the project across all levels of the project team.